norman-kong/COMP-206/README.md

 ### A6: C Programming & Dynamic Memory
 - 1. A C program (`wcloud`) that reads through all text files passed in as its argument and generates a counter of all words in all files, in alphabetical order.

-This repository contains my assignments and labs for the course COMP 206 (Introduction to Software Systems) at McGill University (F2020).
-PDFs for the assignments, my final exam submission and the labs are not posted as requested by the professor.

 Notes for myself:
 - labF: almost done, small thing at end doesn’t work